OpenRailAssociation/osrd-website/content/docs/guides/contribute/review-process.en.md

   A->>R: Rebase and apply fixups
   R->>A: Checks commits history
-  R->>A: Approves or closes the PR
+  R->>A: Approves the PR
-  Note left of R: & Merges if maintainer
+  Note right of A: Add to the merge queue
 ```